 — Peter Drucker, consultant, educator and author.

-The first thing you need to address is how to operate in a new way.
+Firstly, with ecommerce and coronavirus you will likely need to operate in a new way.
 Following advice from authorities, you may need to implement social distancing, new cleaning regimes, remote working for those who can, one-way systems for staff and contactless deliveries.
 The official advice will be changing rapidly as the situation develops – make sure you have a process for keeping up to date, implementing and communicating the changes to all staff.

 Most companies have added a ‘banner’ to their web pages which link to their policies on staying Covid-19 secure.
 It’s not just delivery times your customers want to know about – they also need reassurance that you’re doing everything you can to ensure your staff are following the current guidance.
 This will reduce the risk of viruses being spread through delivery of products and let them know you take their health and safety seriously.
 Let customers know how delivery will work too – this could be of concern for large products such as appliances.
 And don’t wait for customers to see your new approach on the website.
 Let them know on all your marketing channels from social media to e-newsletters.